aaayala92/DataManagementWithPandas/README.md

 # DataManagementWithPandas
-Repositories for the Data Management with Python class of SCM250 at MIT
+Repositories for the Data Management with Pandas class of SCM250 at MIT